divyesh599/employees-desktop-spy/README.md

 So improve your bottom line and protect your company using Desktop Spy project.
 When you use Desktop Spy software you will be able to view desktop activities such as:

-Features:
+> Features:
-  > -Take live screenshots
+-Take live screenshots
-  > -Instant chatting module for you with each employees
+-Instant chatting module for you with each employees

-*Important note:
-  -- Your computer devices needs to connect direct or indirect with each employees using Ethernet cable, WiFi-hotspot or router device.

 Language Used: Python
 IDE: PyCharm